Managing permanent changes to appearance

 About body changes

-You will need time to recover from treatment and to adapt to body changes, especially if they are more permanent.
-There are ways to help you to manage your body changes and improve your confidence.
+You will need time to recover from treatment and to adapt to the changes to your body, especially if they are more permanent.
+There are ways to help you to manage these changes and develop a more positive body image.

 Taking care of yourself and your body is important.
 It may help you develop a more positive body image.